IKIM-Essen/ClusterDocs/docs/concepts/rcc-files.md

 A Files service reachable from outside a local network still requires an approved RCC identity and project authorization.
 It is not a public file share.
-Additional authentication may be required for an external session.

 Do not interpret “I can reach the Files page” as authorization to disclose biomedical or confidential data to another person.